SamZorSec/Arilux_AL-LC0X/README.md

 Enhancements are:
 - Fade from any color to any other color smoothly without apparent brightness changes
-- ON/OFF states will correctly fade and remember the last color (in EEPROM)
+- ON/OFF states will correctly fade and remember the last color (in EEPROM) (WORK IN PROGRESS)
 - Easy to make new effects, See Effect.h and some of the including Effects
 - You can send partial updates for the color, for example just the hue, brightness or white values
 - After startup the LED will always turn on as a safety feature (handy if the arilux is behind a switch)